-- Testing Requirements Test of English as a Second Language (TOEFL) is not required.
-The College will determine your need for English language courses based on our own English language exam.
+- The College will determine your need for English language courses based on our own English language exam.
 The exam is offered at no cost to the student.
 If language study is needed, English as a Second Language (ESL) courses will be required.
 Once a student is proficient in the English language, he or she can begin a degree program.
 SAT scores are optional.
 The college offers a College Placement Test at no cost to the student.

 Documentation Required of Applicants Currently in the United States

 - International Student Advisor’s Report If you are currently a student at another college or a high school in the United States or were previously issued a student visa, you must have your prior school submit an International Student Advisor’s Report to the Admission Office at Middlesex County College.

 - Copies of your Visa Page I-94 and I-20 (for F1 students) and a copy of your original I-20 form.
 All copies of these items must be received in the Admissions Office before your application will be reviewed.

 Procedure to Follow after Receiving the I-20 Form